xebialabs/xl-docker-images/docs/volumes.md

 **${APP_HOME}/plugins** - This directory contains the plugins that are running in XL Deploy.
 When mounted only plugins present in this directory will be loaded and you need to ensure to provide all required base plugins here.
 If you mount an empty directory the default bundled plugins will be loaded.

 **${APP_HOME}/repository** - This directory contains the embedded repository database for XL Deploy.
 Using the configuration injected through the ${APP_HOME}/conf volume, it is possible to configure the used database to a remotely running database engine, instead of using the embedded memory based one.
+It is highly recommended not to use the embedded DB for production setup.

 **${APP_HOME}/export** - This directory holds the exported CIs when using the CI export option in XL Deploy